Back To Search Results

 Creatinine

-Serum creatinine is elevated when there is a significant reduction in the glomerular filtration rate or when urine elimination is obstructed.
+Serum creatinine levels are elevated when the glomerular filtration rate significantly reduces or when urine elimination is obstructed.
 About 50% of kidney function must be lost before a rise in serum creatinine can be detected.
-Thus serum creatinine is a late marker of acute kidney injury.
+Thus, serum creatinine is a late marker of acute kidney injury.
+This limitation is why other substances that may be elevated earlier in the disease process are being studied as markers for kidney disease.

 BUN

-eGFR equations are used to determine the presence of renal disease, stage of CKD, and to monitor response to treatment.
+Serum urea or BUN levels increase in acute and chronic renal disease.
+Equations for eGFR are used to determine the presence of renal disease and the stage of CKD and to monitor response to treatment.

 References